AdmiralCloud/ac-keylock/README.md

 ```
 await keylock.lockKey(params)
 // return values
-{ state: 423 } -> there is already a lock on this key
+{ status: 423 } -> there is already a lock on this key
 { value: 'xxxx' } -> a lock has been put on this key
 ```